Categories: Special Events

 source: Andrew DesLauriers

-To keep things simple and light, leave the backpacking stove at home.
+To keep things simple and light, leave the portable backpacking stove at home.
 There’s no need for it.
 Drinking water is available at all checkpoints, and hot water is available at campsites.
+Save your hot meals for morning and night.

-Avoid wet-packed foods entirely, or you’ll carry more bulk and burn extra calories taking wet food.
-The last thing you want is to exhaust your energy reserves and stress your joints while lugging around excessive food weight.
+Avoid wet-packed foods altogether, as they add bulk and require extra calories to carry.
+The last thing you want is to exhaust your energy reserves and stress your joints by lugging around excess food weight.

 High-Calorie Food Definition